nanonetworking/ml-index-modulation/README.md

 ```

 # Acknowledgements
-This work was supported in part by the Scientific and Technical ResearchCouncil of Turkey (TUBITAK) under Grant 119E190.
+This work was supported in part by the Scientific and Technical Research Council of Turkey (TUBITAK) under Grant 119E190.